 The Imperial Palace is a short walk from Tokyo Station and is surrounded by a moats and walls.
 The Imperial Palace East Gardens are part of the inner palace gardens that are open to the public.

 Once inside the gates and past the guards station, we found a spot in the shade to eat our lunch, then we took a walk around the Imperial Palace Gardens.
 Inside is a massive Tokyo green space with a main paved pathway plus paths throughout the many different gardens.
 If you are visiting Tokyo with a stroller, this park is another excellent park to escape the hustle and bustle of the hectic city.

 For a similar itinerary with some great food suggestions, check out this Tokyo Itinerary!

-Day 5 – Travel from Tokyo Station to Kyoto
+High Speed Train from Tokyo to Kyoto

 Speaking of fun things to do with kids in Tokyo, if your Japan itinerary includes a stop in Kyoto, we highly recommend you take a high-speed train.
 No matter how young your kids are, they will be amazed at the speed of the train as it speeds across the beautiful Japanese countryside.

 Tokyo Station is huge and hectic, so we felt it was well worth the effort on our second-last day in Tokyo with kids to ensure we knew exactly where we needed to go!
 Things can get a little chaotic traveling with all your luggage and two little kids.
 Tokyo Station is incredibly busy but we did find it easy enough to navigate.